h3abionet/h3agwas/README.md

  * [Format data differents dataset](formatdata//README.md) :
    * plink in vcf to prepared your data at imputation
    * vcf in plink after imputation
- * h3agwas doesn't perform imputation, specific pipeline can be found in [h3abionet](https://github.com/h3abionet/chipimputation)
+ * h3agwas doesn't perform imputation, specific pipeline can be found in [h3abionet](https://github.com/h3abionet/chipimputation).

+## Example and data-set

+Data-set example can be found in [h3agwas-examples github](https://github.com/h3abionet/h3agwas-examples)

 ## What's new :
  * see [What's new](News.md)